servicecatalog/service-tools/README.md

 # service-tools

-The service tools are a small framework for microservices based on the commander pattern and event sourcing.
-It uses the Jersey REST framework for its frontend and the Kafka streams client for its backend.
+The service tools are a small framework for microservices based on the commander and event sourcing patterns.
+It uses the Jersey REST framework for its frontend and the Kafka Streams client for its backend.
 The intention is to provide the basic non-business functionality for each java-based microservice within OSCM.

 ## Overview